stanford-cme-307/web/index.md

 and also anything else that's on your mind beyond the class: for example, questions about career trajectories, research, and more.

 ## Topics and resources

+Announcements will be posted on [Ed](https://edstem.org/us/courses/51411/discussion/).
+To access, sign up for the course on canvas and/or fill out the [student survey](https://forms.gle/7hPniFeC576S12FAA) to indicate that you're auditing.

 The [following spreadsheet](https://docs.google.com/spreadsheets/d/1PXv_sFkhz5jNAA765kgHanSPoILm2fHzzRNuOOJzpHM/edit#gid=0)
 serves as our schedule and provides links to useful resources.